ProgerXP/Notepad2e/Readme.txt

     see uFlags here:
     http://msdn.microsoft.com/en-us/library/windows/desktop/bb776097(v=vs.85).aspx

+  WheelScroll
+    int, bool; enables scrolling by Ctrl+Wheel

   WheelScrollInterval
     int, ms; when using Ctrl+Wheel, buffer will be scrolled at most once per this interval

+  MoveCaretOnRightClick
+    int, bool; if disabled caret is not moved/selection changed on RMB (right mouse button) click

   SelectionType
   PageSelectionType